All Astronautical Evolution posts in 2017:

 The foregoing is, of course, a restatement of the ideas of the Astronist Mars Strategy from a couple of years back.

-But although Zubrin goes on to discuss the growth of a martian civilisation, he remains vague on the process by which government missions could metamorphose into commercially self-sustaining ones, and the major omission in his book is any mention of how his space agency Mars rockets and spacecraft would share costs and markets with commercial activities such as space tourism and orbital manufacturing.
+Although Zubrin goes on to discuss the growth of a martian civilisation, he remains vague on the process by which government missions could metamorphose into commercially self-sustaining ones, and the major omission in his book is any mention of how his space agency Mars rockets and spacecraft would share costs and markets with commercial activities such as space tourism and orbital manufacturing.
 Without such sharing, they would quickly go the way of the Saturn V and Apollo vehicles when the government lost interest.

 The Elon Musk/SpaceX plan was announced in some detail at the International Astronautical Congress in Mexico on 27 September last year, as I reported earlier.
 Given the nature of the company, I think we can be sure that any Mars vehicles it builds will be fully exploited for their commercial potential, even though Musk did not explicitly say this.
 It’s also clear that he would quickly build a safe haven on the martian surface as the nucleus of a colony specifically designed for growth towards self-sufficiency.
+His plan also embraces martian propellant production from local resources.

 Finally, Lockheed Martin’s Mars Base Camp concept was what inspired this post in the first place.
 Despite the name, the base camp they have in mind is a station in a highly elliptical geosynchronous Mars orbit.
 Most of the station doubles as the interplanetary transport craft, with just a laboratory and a space tug being pre-positioned (using solar-electric propulsion) and then left behind at the end of the mission for future use, together with a number of remotely operated rovers and aerial vehicles on the surface.
 There is certainly no sense of a safe haven being cumulatively built up with any greater capabilities than the transport vehicles themselves.